 Resilience and Sustainable Development

 Global environmental changes bring about consequences for life and livelihoods for millions of people around the world.
 Uncertainty frames these environmental stressors and interacts with human vulnerability and poverty.
-Global climate change in particular pose significant consequences for resilience, community governance and livelihood of people in the global South.
-Climate change poses a challenge to handle extreme weather events, and will exacerbate existing problems such as water shortages, floods and loss of natural resources.
+Global climate change in particular poses significant consequences for resilience, community governance and livelihoods of people in the global South.
+Climate change poses a challenge to handling extreme weather events, and will exacerbate existing problems such as water shortages, floods and loss of natural resources.
 The course focuses on these consequences.

-The course consists of a series of lectures with the aim of providing a systematic evaluation of resilience both as a theoretical frame work and as a practical tool.
-In light of the resilience concept, existing theories of development, and how they address global environmental challenges and uncertainty, are reconsidered, with a specific focus on climate change and its consequences.
-Special importance will be given to highlighting that societal change is closely connected to how a society sees its relation to nature.
+The course consists of a series of lectures with the aim of providing a systematic evaluation of resilience both as a theoretical framework and as a practical tool.
+In light of the resilience concept, existing theories of development, and how they address global environmental challenges and uncertainty are reconsidered, with a specific focus on climate change and its consequences.
+Special importance will be given to highlighting that societal change is closely connected to how a society sees itself relation to nature.